-In accordance with normal commercial practice the Academy has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
-The insurance provides cover up to £3,000,000 on any one claim and the cost for the year ended 31 August 2019 was £288 (2018 - £264).
+In accordance with normal commercial practice the Academy has purchased insurance to protect governors and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
+The insurance provides cover up to $\pm 3,000,000$ on any one claim and the cost for the year ended 31 August 2020 was $\pm 288$ (2019 - $\pm 288$ ).